uigywnkiub/react-chatgpt-clone/README.md

 ## Installation

-Clone the repository to your local machine, then create the `.env` file in the root directory of the project and create two variable in it, `OPENAI_API_KEY` and `GPT_MODEL_NAME` with your data.
-You can get your necessary data at https://platform.openai.com/api-keys
+Copy all variables from `.env.example` to new created `.env` file and change the appropriate variables with your values.
+You can get your necessary data at [Platform OpenAI](https://platform.openai.com/api-keys)

 Install dependencies.